MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 ### Data matrix tables

 A data matrix table has both a header and a weighted first column, creating a matrix with an empty cell in the top left.
-Docs has custom Markdown for data matrix tables:
+Microsoft Learn has custom Markdown for data matrix tables:

 ```md
 |                  |Header 1 |Header 2|